lpapailiou/fac/README.md

 ![action area](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_actionarea.png)

-The code processing can be triggered at once by pushing the button 'go'.
+The code processing can be triggered at once by pushing the button ``go``.
 As soon as the input is validated, check marks will indicate if the processing was successful, or - if not - where the problem occurred.

 Additionally, there are minor features: